 A couple of weeks ago here on the SquashSkills blog we looked at the ‘benefits of beetroot’, and how it has the potential to boost physical performance – perfect for squash players looking for an extra edge on court.
 Another food that has recently been suggested to also have similar performance benefits, is dark chocolate.

 Chocolate is obviously not generally considered the healthiest of snacks due mainly to the high sugar and fat content.
 The cocoa in chocolate has actually been linked with several health benefits however, with dark chocolate considered the best source due to its higher cocoa content (and generally lower sugar and fat levels).

-The evidence for these health benefits from chocolate specifically are not conclusive however, and for most people chocolate is still best only eaten very much in moderation due to the aforementioned sugar and fat content.
-The proposed mechanisms of effect are interesting however, and certainly warrant further study.
+The evidence for these health benefits from chocolate specifically is not conclusive however, and for most people, chocolate is still best only eaten very much in moderation due to the aforementioned sugar and fat content.
+The proposed mechanisms of effect are interesting however and certainly warrant further study.

 But what about the proposed performance benefits for sportspeople from eating dark chocolate as a snack?

 It had been theorised that dark chocolate may have similar beneficial effects as beetroot, due to the substance epicatechin – a type of flavanol found in the cacao bean which increases nitric oxide production in the body, the same mechanism by which beetroot supplies its performance-boosting effects.

 A recent study at London’s Kingston University took a look at this in practice, with a group of cyclists tested both before and after a two week period of consuming a daily 40g snack of dark chocolate.